 At its heart, Agile Methodology is a type of project management process, predominantly used for software development, where the requirements and solutions unfold through the collaborative work of self-organizing and cross-functional teams.

-Agile’s inherent flexibility makes it exceptionally suitable for software development projects where the end goal can be a moving target and where changes are not just expected, but warmly welcomed.
+Agile’s inherent flexibility makes it exceptionally suitable for software development projects projects where the end goal can be a moving target and where changes are not just expected, but warmly welcomed.

 The Genesis and Progression of Agile Methodology